-The researchers-made questionnaire was used in this study.
+The following statistical tools were used to interpret the gathered data: Frequency Count, Percentages, Mean, T-test, and ANOVA.
+The researchers made questionnaire was used in this study.
 This questionnaire was submitted to the panel of research experts for content validation.
 Part 1 determined the Profile of the Respondents.
 Part 2 determined the respondents' academic performance.
-These questionnaire was personally administered by the researchers to all scholars of the college during their vacant periods and the data were immediately gathered for encoding.
+These questionnaires were personally administered by the researchers to all scholars of the college during their vacant periods and the data were immediately gathered for encoding.